Did Justin Jefferson burn you last year? You might be tempted to go RB-or-bust to open this year’s draft, but that rigid plan could burn you again.

 That, in turn, makes WRs more attractive early in your draft.
 But it also increases the chance that multiple league mates will also be attacking WR early.
 Beware of this factor as you go, and make sure you’re not drafting like everyone else.

-Maybe you have two flex positions?
+Maybe you've got two flex positions?

 That extra flex can be ANOTHER WR in your starting lineup.
 In PPR, filling those flexes with highly targeted players can give a weekly advantage.